Skip to main content

 Buffer-free broadcasting: the best video bitrates

-As we’ve already mentioned, broadcasting usually requires more bandwidth compared to a video that is simply uploaded to a website.
+Broadcasting usually requires more bandwidth compared to a pre-recorded video that is simply uploaded to a website.
 Upload speed depends on several factors, including the type of content, encoding, and site you want to stream to, as well as resolution and frame rate.
-Now let’s look at a few practical ways you can reduce buffering issues for your broadcast.

 Let’s say you want to stream on platforms like Facebook, YouTube or Twitch and expect the broadcast to be bufferless.
 Here are some insights on the best video bitrates to use: